Even for couples who are as compatible as it gets, identifying the best mattress can prove challenging.

 - Serta Motion Perfect II – Higher-end adjustable base with massage and other features. $1700 in queen, $3200 in split king (occasional sales during holidays).

-- Amerisleep Ergo Invincible – Higher-end adjustable base with massage and other functions. $1999 in queen, $3798 in split king (frequent sales online throughout the year).
+- Amerisleep Adjustable Bed – Higher-end adjustable base with massage, snore function, app controls and other functions. $1900 in queen, $3600 in split king (frequent sales online throughout the year).

 - Leggett & Platt Prodigy – Higher-end adjustable base with massage, snore stopper, alarm and more.
 Around $2000 in queen, $3800 in split king (varies by retailer).